-Anxiety Vests for Dogs
+Anxiety Wraps for Dogs

-By Ryan Llera, BSc, DVM; Lynn Buzhardt, DVM
+By Krista Williams, BSc, DVM, CCRPRyan Llera, BSc, DVM; Lynn Buzhardt, DVM

 What causes canine anxiety?

-Anxiety in dogs can be triggered by a great number of external stimuli.
+Anxiety in dogs can be triggered by a number of external stimuli.
 Dogs often fear loud noises (e.g., firecrackers), household visitors, nail trimming, car travel, vacuum cleaners, or separation from their owners.

-For starters, a thunderclap is as scary as the bang of a firecracker.
+Fear of thunderstorms is a common cause of canine anxiety because there are many stimuli associated with bad weather.
+The sound of a thunderclap is as scary as the bang of a firecracker.
 In addition, dogs become anxious when they see lightning bolts or hear the constant pounding of rain on the roof.
 They also detect changes in barometric pressure and the ozone content of the air (a side effect of lightning) that occur during storms.
 If they receive a shock from the buildup of static electricity, dogs really become nervous.
 It is no wonder why so many dogs suffer from “storm phobia.”

 What are the results of anxiety?